erikdubois/LinuxMint18i3/README.md

 	xrandr --output DVI-I-2 --right-of DVI-I-1 --auto

+# Step 8

+The terminal is a place you will be working a lot.
+I have choosen for terminator.
+In all distro's it is available and it provides the transparency of the background.

+These are my settings.
+Put them in this folder.
+Compare or copy/paste.

+	~/.config/terminator/config

+# Step 9

+These are all my config files or settings of a wide variety of applications.

+Not necessary to do.

 ##Fix for Nemo or file manager of Linux Mint

 If working with NEMO as file manager you will need to copy paste this line in a terminal or you will open